-Exercise #3: In this part of the lab, we will be using the mounted plastic globe, a piece of string, a ruler, and the halogen desklamp.
+Exercise #3: In this part of the lab, we will be using the mounted globes, a piece of string, a ruler, and the halogen desk lamp.
 Warning: while the globe used here is made of fairly inexpensive parts, it is very time consuming to make.
-Please be careful with your globe, as the painted surface can be easily scratched.
+Please be careful with your globe, as the paint can be easily damaged.
 Make sure that the piece of string you have is long enough to go slightly more than halfway around the globe at the equator-if your string is not that long, ask your TA for a longer piece of string.
-As you may have guessed, this plastic globe is a model of the Earth.
+As you may have guessed, this globe is a model of the Earth.
 The spin axis of the Earth is actually tilted with respect to the plane of its orbit by 23.5°.

 Set up the experiment in the following way.
 Place the halogen lamp at one end of the table (shining towards the closest wall so as to not affect your classmates), and set the globe at a distance of 1.5 meters from the lamp.
-After your TA has dimmed the classroom lights, turn on the halogen lamp to the highest setting (depending on the lamp, there may be a dim, and a bright setting).
+After your TA has dimmed the classroom lights, turn on the halogen lamp to the highest setting (if there is a dim, and a bright setting-some lights only have one brightness setting).
 Note these lamps get very hot, so be careful.
 For this lab, we will define the top of the globe as the Northern hemisphere, and the bottom as the Southern hemisphere.

-Experiment #1: For the first experiment, arrange the globe so the axis of the "Earth" is pointed at a right angle (90°) to the direction of the "Sun".
+For the first experiment, arrange the globe so the tilted axis of the "Earth" is pointed perpendicular (or at a "right" angle = $90^{\circ}$ ) to the direction of the "Sun".
 Use your best judgement.
-Now adjust the height of the desklamp so that the light bulb in the lamp is at the same approximate height as the equator.
+Now adjust the height of the desk lamp so that the light bulb in the lamp is at the same approximate height as the equator.